 What Are My Options for Replacing Missing Teeth?

 In the past, dentists routinely used crowns and bridges to replace missing teeth.
 Dental crowns are made by grinding down the top of a damaged tooth and bonding a porcelain cap to it.
-A bridge (as you can see from the diagram) uses two crowns on either side of the gap to hold a suspended false tooth.
+A bridge (as you can see from the drawing to the left) uses two crowns on either side of the gap to hold a suspended false tooth.

 When Should I Get a Dental Implant?